susam/devil/README.md

  2. Type `, p` to move up one line.

- 3. To move up multiple lines type `, p p p` and so on.
+ 3. To move up multiple lines, type `, p p p` and so on.
 Some Devil key sequences are repeatable keys.
 The repeatable Devil key sequences can be repeated by typing the last key of the Devil key sequence over and over again.

  4. Another example of a repeatable Devil key sequence is `, f f f` which moves the cursor word by multiple characters.